 Yellow snowdrops?
-Yes, they do exist – and come at a high price
+Yes, they do exist – and command high prices

-Most snowdrops are white, or green and white, but some are yellow – and highly sought after.
-Words by Lucy Bellamy, images by Jason Ingram.
+Most snowdrops are white, or green and white, but some have yellow markings – and are highly sought after.
+Words by Lucy Bellamy.

 While most snowdrops are white, or white with green markings, some are yellow.
-The yellow markings are most frequently spotted on the flowers, but can also occur on the leaves.
+The yellow markings are most frequently spotted on the flowers, usually on the ovary (at the base of the flower) or on the petals, but can also occur on the leaves.

-Yellow snowdrops set the hearts of galanthophiles (snowdrop lovers) racing, and they are highly sought after.
+Yellow snowdrops, or 'yellows', set the hearts of galanthophiles (snowdrop lovers) racing, and they are highly sought after.
 In 2022, a single bulb of Galanthus plicatus 'Golden Tears', bred by Joe Sharman of Monksilver Nursery, sold for £1,850.
-He previously broke records in 2015, when another of his introductions, ‘Golden Fleece’ (see below), bred over the course of a decade, sold for an eye-watering £1,390.
+He previously broke records in 2015, when another of his introductions, ‘Golden Fleece’, bred over the course of a decade, sold for an eye-watering £1,390.

 Yellow snowdrops: everything you need to know